 (c) Communications - in charge of emailing reminders about events and meetings to the group, keeping and maintaining (and expanding the mailing list);

-(d) New Member incorporation - responsible for making sure new members who express an interest in the group or ministry are contacted and invited to participate
+(d) New Member welcome and incorporation - responsible for making sure new members who express an interest in the group or ministry are contacted and invited to participate

 (e) Publicity - drafts posters, announcements, and so on to let the community know about upcoming events.

 (f) Chaplain - someone who is spiritually focused and interested in helping make sure the group or ministry is always grounded in the Gospel as well as their mission statement